 From here, select a file or folder in either side of the two-pane window, and then use the arrows in the top-middle of the interface to instruct Globus to move files from one side to the other.
 You can transfer files in either direction.
 You will receive an email once the transfer is completed.

-- On the endpoint page from earlier, click "Get Globus Connect Personal" or download a version for your operating system it from here: Globus Connect Personal
+- On the "Collections" page from earlier, click "Get Globus Connect Personal" or download a version for your operating system it from here: Globus Connect Personal

 - Name this particular personal system and follow the setup prompts to create your Globus Connect Personal endpoint.

-- Your personal system is now available as an endpoint within the Globus transfer interface.
+- Your personal system is now available as a collection within the Globus transfer interface.

 Globus supports command line interface, allowing advanced automation of your transfers.